Graduate Studies Faculty

 Program in Molecular & Cellular Biosciences

 Faculty MentorshipDr.
-Carbone might be available as a mentor for 2014-2015.
+Carbone has not indicated availability as a mentor at this time.

 How do genomes change during evolution?
 To what extent are mechanisms responsible for evolutionary changes also relevant to human disease?
 Much is understood about fine-scale genomic changes (e.g. point mutations), but the mechanisms of large-scale chromosomal rearrangements (inversion, translocation, fission and fusion) are still unknown.
 Large-scale chromosome changes are key events in speciation and cancer; therefore it is critical to define how they occur, and their impact on genome architecture.